Hack Squat Guide: The Ultimate Exercise Encyclopedia

 How is a Hack Squat Different From a Back Squat?

 The hack squat is a type of squat that is done inside a machine.
 Hack squats target the muscles in your legs, specifically your quads and glutes.
 The hack squat is different from a back squat in a few key ways: You don’t have to stabilize your core and lower back.
 Since hack squats are done inside a machine, your lower back and core are supported throughout the exercise.
 This takes some of the stress off of your lower back and core, making hack squats a good option for those who are injured or live with back pain.
 In addition, the hack squat allows you to target specific muscle groups by altering your foot position.
-By moving your feet backwards, you can focus on your quads, while moving them forwards will engage your hamstrings and glutes.
+By moving your feet backwards, you can focus on your quads, while moving them forwards will engage your hamstrings, glutes, upper back, and free weights.

 Best Hack Squat Alternatives